RailsBridge-CapeTown/rails-bridge-capetown.github.com/_posts/2014-08-11-railsbridge-july-2014-review.md

 The differences between local and heroku, specifically about running a web server, were also mentioned.
 We're going too add deeper explanations of this to the docs.

+TODO: ^^^ slice into best, worst, differnt sections, with bullets. more slideshow-like

 #### Other feedback forms

+TODO: pull this into ^^^, but say that we used several sources

 We also had lots of chatting to students and asking them to put up stickies on the wall whenever they found something that made them mad, glad, or sad.
 Here are some bullet points of things that came up.
 Students said that the section in the docs on deploying to heroku for first time / every time isn't clear.
 We either need to change the formatting a bit, or split these into separate page.
 They also said that the documentation needs to be clearer about saving your edits to text files.